wodaje/WorkDayPlanner/README.md

 1. Resizing lower then tablet results in display failure at moment can only use down to tablet.
 Text fields dynamically generated would need to be resized for smaller layout potential - solution unlcear at the moment.
 2. Display for the life of me of hourly schedule will not center within the div for display, trying multiple options.
-3. For some reason the hour focus on the cycle of rolling past the hour does not automatically reformat the text block moving the active hour = it only works on re-fresh - should work just as is...

 Layout Functionality: